guardrails-ai/validator-template/README.md

 # Guardrails Validator Template
-Template repository that hosts a sample validator to be used within GuardrailsHub.

 ## How to create a Guardrails Validator
 - On the top right of the page, click "Use this template", select "create a new repository"  and set a name for the package.